 Most visitors to Greece arrive by air, which tends to be the fastest and cheapest option, if not the most environmentally friendly.

-EasyJet offers some of the cheapest tickets between Greece and the rest of Europe and covers a huge range of destinations.
-If you're coming from outside Europe, consider a cheap flight to a European hub like London and then an onward ticket with easyJet.
+If you're coming from outside Europe, consider a cheap flight to a European hub (eg London) and then an onward ticket with a charter airline such as easyJet, which offers some of the cheapest tickets between Greece and the rest of Europe.
 Some airlines also offer cheap deals to students.
 If you're planning to travel between June and September, it's wise to book ahead.

 Departure tax is included in the price of a ticket.